 It should also be very clear that content services do not take the place of your existing enterprise content management system.
 This is an evolution in ECM solutions.
 It’s not about “rip and replace.”
 It’s about building on the investments you’ve already made in ECM systems—enhancing the value in those systems by integrating new capabilities.
 If your ECM solutions have allowed you to capture, manage, store and preserve content through the organization, content services can extend that and improve information sharing, automation, collaboration and analytics.

 As mentioned earlier, the real change is not about technology.
 It’s about asking different questions related to the use of content within your organization—and now being able to integrate solutions that give you the answers you need.
 Traditional ECM software was focused on the capture, storage and management of content.
-Content services, on the other hand, addresses very different questions: “How do I give users access to the information they need, when and where they need it, and in a format that’s easy for them to work with?”
+Content services, on the other hand, address very different questions: “How do I give users access to the information they need, when and where they need it, and in a format that’s easy for them to work with?”

 Content Services: What’s in a name?